davidkazlauskas/slothtest/README.md

 (expect-spec (+ 1 2) 3)
 ```

+## What about duplicates?

+If you evaluate (+ 1 2) list multiple times the last one will be saved.
+(+ 1 2) is saved as a simple list, therefore, has unique key in the hash map.

 Default test namespace is read from project.clj (as project name),
 however, it may be changed with:
 ```clojure